 Overall, peering at an Internet Exchange will cost your business less than connecting to the Internet via traditional IP transit.
 This is because you only need one single connection to peer with hundreds of networks, rather than maintaining separate connections for each individual network.

 Using an Internet Exchange, data packets can be transmitted cost efficiently via the most direct route.
 What’s more, automation and virtualization make booking services at Internet Exchanges simple and flexible.

 The above are just a few of the advantages of peering at an Internet Exchange.
 To find out more about how your business can benefit, check out our "10 reasons why you should peer" white paper.

 But peering isn’t the only thing you can do at an Internet Exchange.
 You can also create a connection to multiple cloud service providers, giving you private, secure, and direct access to the cloud (also referred to as Cloud Exchanges).
-In addition, you can set up your own private interconnection environment, in the form of a Closed User Group (CUG), to exchange data directly with selected partners.
+In addition, you can set up virtual private point-to-point connections, to exchange data directly with selected partners.
 By combining these services, you can actually bypass the public Internet altogether and create customized connectivity for your business.

 To take your network infrastructure to the next level, check out our "Beyond the Internet" ebook.

 You’ll find out how you can optimize enterprise connectivity bypassing the Internet in four simple stages, to truly future proof your business network infrastructure and build resilience.
 You already have a head start, as connecting to an Internet Exchange is step one.